 Middleware

-Middleware intercepts actions before and after they reach the reducer, enabling cross-cutting concerns like logging, analytics, and debugging without modifying your reducer logic.
+Middleware intercepts actions before and after they reach the reducer, enabling cross-cutting concerns like logging, analytics, throttling, and debugging without modifying your reducer logic.

 The Middleware Trait